-Operating in Port Phillip Bay we offer many choices in your enjoyment of the waters of Melbourne.
-We love all aspects of the water in all its moods - the fun of the waves, the tranquillity of the river and the sheer pleasure derived from the absolute freedom of the ocean.
+Operating in South Gippsland we offer many choices in your enjoyment of the waters around Wilson's sPromontory.
+We love all aspects of the water in all its moods - the fun of the waves, the tranquillity of the Franklin River and the sheer pleasure derived from the absolute freedom of the ocean.
 We want to share this with you.

 The Kraken is a 7.8m RIB that is also capable of high speed crew and cargo transport.
 A great platform for Photography and other forms of filming.